Yichun92/Yichun92.github.io/_pages/cv.md

 Working Papers
 ======
-Bargaining, Merger and Endogenous Network Formation: the Case of Power Plants and Coal Companies in the US. <b>Job Market Paper</b>
+* Bargaining, Merger and Endogenous Network Formation: the Case of Power Plants and Coal Companies in the US. <b>Job Market Paper. </b>
+* A Frisch-Waugh-Lovell Theorem for Empirical Likelihood, with Adam Dearing, submitted to Journal of Econometrics.
+* A Semi-Parametric Two-Stage Estimator with Machine Learning to Solve Endogeneity, with Adam Dearing.
+* An Alternating Maximizations Approach to Approximate Dynamic Programming, with Adam Dearing.
+* Non-semiparametric Demand Estimation without the Exact or Lp Sparsity.

 Work in Progress
 ======
+*

 Teaching
 ======